 Interest in integrative medicine has been steadily increasing over the past few years in cancer centers across the country.
 In fact, as many as 73 percent of the U.S. population has used some type of integrative medicine therapy.
-The Middlesex Hospital Cancer Center has combined the best of conventional and integrative therapies for cancer patients into the Center for Integrative Therapies.
+The Middlesex Hospital Cancer Center has combined the best of conventional and integrative therapies for cancer patients into the Center for Integrative Medicine.

 Integrative medicine therapies are not meant to replace traditional treatments, but are instead a complementary form of treatment that focuses on the whole person—mind, body and spirit—by emphasizing healthy diet, exercise, relaxation and emotional well-being.
 We are proud to offer a wide range of , all lead by our expertly-trained, certified and /or licensed specialists—and we are adding more programs all the time.